djepar/djepar.github.io/BlogEntry.md

 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 I started the Global sanctuary challenge.
 I did the nav bar, the general layout and a bit of css styling.
+### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+Finished the Active Directory Quiz

+## 8 of October
+### Algorithm
+Finish the isPalindrome challenge of LeetCode
+I also finished the next assignment for the computational thinking algorithm.

+## React Documentation
+I have read :
+- State: A Component's Memory
+- Render and Commit
+- Sharing State Between Components
+- State as a Snapshot
+- Basic useState examples
+- Synchronizing with effects - putting it all together

 TO DO :
 PRACTICE SPREAD...
 IN JS
 PRACTICE MAP IN JS